andrewrjones/gcal/README.markdown

 gcal
 ====

-A Command Line Interface interface to Google Calendar.
+A Command Line Interface to Google Calendar.

+For more information, see http://blog.andrew-jones.com/tag/gcal/

 Written in perl5.